breadcat/blog.minskio.co.uk/content/quotes.md

 >There was blood in the kitchen, there was blood in the hall <!-- shivering truth -->

+>They only have to be lucky once, we have to be lucky always <!-- IRA -->

 >They think your haircuts are un-American <!-- beatles interview -->

 >Things won't always be this good